seiya-dev/terabox-node/docs/README.md

-# TeraBox App CLI (NodeJS)
+# TeraBox App

-NodeJS CLI tool for downloading/uploading files from/to your TeraBox cloud account without having to use the website or app.
+NodeJS tool for interacting with the TeraBox cloud service without the need to use the website or app ☁️

 - [Configuration](CONFIGURATION.md)
 - [Usage](USAGE.md)